-- There will be a variety of environmentally responsible transportation choices. - There will be transit services with convenient and accessible parking areas throughout the City. - There will be more sidewalks, paths and trails; that will lead to activity centers, parks, trailheads, and popular destinations. - Walking and biking will be safe, convenient, appealing, and comfortable for residents and tourists to make the choice to drive less. - There will be protected bicycle paths and electric charging stations to facilitate safe, secure, and convenient travel by bicycle. - There will be fewer cars on the road; traffic will move well, with the exception of peak holidays.
+- transportation choices for employees, residents, and tourists. - There are transit services with convenient and accessible parking areas throughout the City. - There are more sidewalks, paths and trails that lead to activity centers, parks, trailheads, and popular destinations. - Walking and biking is safe, convenient, appealing, and comfortable for residents and tourists to make the choice to drive less. - There are protected bicycle paths and electric charging stations to facilitate safe, secure, and convenient travel by bicycle. - There are fewer cars on the road; traffic moves well, with the exception of peak visitation.

-"Support young families who want to live here, drive an economy that encourages jobs and affordable housing, enhance healthcare for younger families."
+"Support young families who want to live here, drive an economy that encourages jobs and affordable housing, enhance healthcare for younger families." - Public Comment